Magnify-Cash/magnify-monorepo/contracts/docs/integration-guide.md

 Hop into the discord!

 ## Read More
 For more in-depth information on the NFTY Finance protocol, contract interactions, and advanced features, please refer to the documentation in the `/contracts` directory.

-## Conclusion
-Integrating with NFTYFinanceV1 empowers developers with a powerful and flexible lending and borrowing solution, all directly on-chain.
-Utilize the provided examples and guidelines to seamlessly incorporate NFTY Finance into your application.
-For any challenges or questions, don't hesitate to seek support from the NFTY Finance community.
-Happy integrating!